Universal credit consultations

 - Scottish Government consultation on Universal Credit (Claims and Payments) (Scotland) Regulations 2017 (January 2017)

-This consultation is sought views on two UC flexibilities – managed payments of rent to landlords and more frequent payments of UC.
+This consultation sought views on two UC flexibilities – managed payments of rent to landlords and more frequent payments of UC.
 The closing date for responses was 13 March 2017.

 - DWP & HMRC consultation on exceptions to the two child limit policy in universal credit and child tax credit (November 2016).
 The Government response to this consultation was published in January 2017.